MarcossHT/MarcossHT/README.md

 - 👋 Hi, I’m @MarcossHT, "Marcos Pires"
 - 👀 I’m interested in learn about web development
-- 🌱 I’m currently learning javaScrip, nodeJS, HTML and others things about web development
+- 🌱 I’m currently learning javaScrip, nodeJS, HTML and other things about web development
 - 📫 How to reach me: Email "mppiress@gmail.com"

 <!---